Dowsley/nutcache-challenge-JoaoDowsley/README.md

   - Start Date (MM/YYYY) *
     - String validated by regex
   - Team
-    - DROPDOWN WITH ENUMS: Mobile, Frontend, Backend. (nullable) nullable)
+    - DROPDOWN WITH ENUMS: Mobile, Frontend, Backend. (nullable)
 - [x] Define and implement a listing API for all employees already registered;
 - [x] Define and implement an API to delete a previously registered employee;
 - [x] Define and implement an API to edit a previously registered employee;